What are the TSIs (Technical Specifications of Interoperability)?

 - Each Member State;

-- The Working Party will have the role to steer the activities of the TWGs:
+The Working Parties will have the role to steer the activities of the TWGs by:

-- Validate and amend the proposals from the ERA Core Team;
+- Validating and amending the proposals from the ERA Core Team;

-- Contribute to the selection of an alternative where several are possible;
+- Contributing to the selection of an alternative where several alternatives are possible;

-- Finally validate and amend proposed changes to the TSIs.
+- Finally validating and amending proposed changes to the TSIs.

-TWGs are temporary groups created to solve a specific CR or several CRs focusing on technical discussions on specific areas.
+TWGs are temporary groups created to solve a specific CR or several CRs focusing on technical discussions on specific points.
 The composition of a TWG is proposed by the ERA Core Team and validated by the Working Party.
+It includes:

 EIM in action

-- TWG on the adaptation of the TSIs to facilitate intermodal freight transport;
+- The adaptation of the TSIs to facilitate intermodal freight transport;

-- TWG on the Train Modular Architecture – on board CCS;
+- Train modular architecture – on board CCS;

-EIM appointed experts that will attend the TWGs.
-The following table shows the 6 TWGs and the date for the TWGs meetings:
+EIM has appointed experts to participate in the TWGs.
+The following table shows the 7 TWGs:

 Facts & context

-Directive 2012/34/EU (the so-called “Recast Directive”) was adopted in November 2012 and aimed to simplify and consolidate the three Directives of the First Railway Package by merging them into a single text.
+Directive 2012/34/EU(the so-called “Recast Directive”) was adopted in November 2012 and aimed to simplify and consolidate the three Directives of the First Railway Package by merging them into a single text.
 In addition, the Recast Directive clarified existing provisions on funding and maintenance of infrastructure, access to rail-related facilities and the independence of regulatory bodies.
+Therefore, the Recast Directive has become one of the backbones of the European legal framework for railways.

 EIM in action

-The Fourth Railway Package (4th RP) is divided into a Political and a Technical pillar – including three proposals for each pillar.
-All proposals were adopted between May and December 2016.
-The proposals cover rules concerning the opening of domestic passenger transport, common rules for the normalisation of the accounts of Railway Undertakings (RUs), additional rules on safety (Directive 2016/798) and interoperability (Directive 2016/797), as well as the reform of the European Railway Agency (Regulation 2016/796), which changed its name to European Union Agency for Railways (ERA).
+The Fourth Railway Package (4th RP) was adopted in 2016.
+It consists of a political and a technical pillar, each in turn consisting of three legislative acts.
+The 4th RP introduces new rules for the opening of domestic passenger transport, common rules for the normalisation of the accounts of Railway Undertakings (RUs), additional rules on safety (Directive 2016/798) and interoperability (Directive 2016/797), as well as providing for the reform of the European Railway Agency (Regulation 2016/796), which included changing its name to European Union Agency for Railways (ERA).

-From June 2019 onwards, ERA acts as a One-Stop-Shop for safety certifications, vehicle authorisations and ERTMS track side approvals.
-This means that RUs and manufacturers can reduce costs and efforts by only having to apply to one single authority.
+Since June 2019, ERA has acted as a “One-Stop-Shop” for safety certifications, vehicle authorisations and ERTMS track side approvals.
+This means that RUs and manufacturers can reduce costs and efforts by only having to submit their application to one single authority.
 This authority will then issue a safety certificate or a vehicle authorisation which is valid across the entire EU.

 EIM in action

-- EIM has produced a legal analysis of the 4th RP for its members;
+- EIM produced several legal analyses on the impact of the 4th RP for its members, and will continue to do so;

-- EIM has consolidated and advised its members on a wide variety of topics related to the 4th RP: the economic equilibrium test, the role of the Platform of Rail Infrastructure Managers (PRIME), the improvement of the process of issuing safety certificates, the vehicle authorisation process, the new route compatibility checks as well as the ERTMS track side approvals and their related fees & charges, etc.;
+- EIM consolidated and advised its members on many aspects of the 4th RP: the economic equilibrium test, the role of the Platform of Rail Infrastructure Managers (PRIME), the improvement of the process of issuing safety certificates, the vehicle authorisation process, the new route compatibility checks as well as the ERTMS track side approvals and their related fees & charges, etc.;

-- EIM was one of the main authors of the sector guideline on the technical pillar of the 4th Railway Package;
+- EIM gave substantial input to the sector guideline on the technical pillar of the 4th Railway Package;

-- EIM contributed to all amendments to the TSIs and Application Guides related to the already known open points, error corrections and text adaptations during the revision processes carried out by the European Commission and the EU Agency for Railways;
+- EIM continues to contribute to all amendments to the TSIs and Application Guides relating to the already known open points, error corrections and text adaptations as part of the revision processes carried out by the European Commission and ERA;

-- EIM has monitored, and where possible commented, the work of the European Commission on the implementation of the Political and the Technical pillars of the 4th RP;
+- EIM monitored, and where possible commented on, the work of the European Commission on the implementation of the political and the technical pillars of the 4th RP;

-- EIM has informed its members on the relevance of the 4th RP and its impact on their business;
+- EIM informed its members on the relevance of the 4th RP and its impact on their businesses;

-- EIM has also established a constructive dialogue with all relevant rail actors regarding the 4th RP
+- EIM established a constructive dialogue with all relevant rail actors regarding the 4th RP

-- EIM will continue monitoring the implementation of the 4th RP.
+- EIM will continue to closely monitor the implementation of the 4th RP.